 2. How is the price cap set?
 How can operators know at which rate the price cap is fixed?
 Can the price cap be reviewed?
-Last undate: 3 December 2022

 The price cap rate is set by a Price Setting Body of the Price Cap Coalition.
 This Price Cap Coalition conducts a technical exercise and reaches consensus on the appropriate level at which to fix the price cap rate.
 This rate is a price per barrel.